Cirius1792/e2e-testing-with-cucumber/README.md

  ```

-states that if a new user tries to register with a username which is already not taken, it should be able to.
-If he's trying to register to the system with a username which is already taken, than the operation should fail.
+states that if a new user tries to register with a username which is not been taken yet, it should be able to.
+If he's trying to register to the system with a username which is already taken then the operation should fail.

-More detail on how translate a so defined specification in an executable test case can be find [here](https://cucumber.io/docs/guides/10-minute-tutorial/?lang=java).
-While there are required few more steps to make cucumber work with Spring levereging the CDI advantages that it offers.
+More details on how to translate this type of specification in an executable test case can be found [here](https://cucumber.io/docs/guides/10-minute-tutorial/?lang=java).
+Few more steps are required to make cucumber work with Spring leveraging the CDI advantages that it offers.

 First, the cucumber-spring dependency is required:
 ```xml